 - Inversion of control: It is the principle where the control flow of a program is flipped.
-Here, the external sources like services, framework, and other components control the flow of a program instead of the programmer.
+Here, external sources like services, frameworks, and other components control the flow of a program instead of the programmer.

 - Aspect-oriented Programming: Aspect-oriented programming in Spring supports binding development by splitting system services from application business logic.

-- Container: The container is at the core of the Spring Framework It is the container that creates the objects, binds them, configures them, and be in charge of their complete life cycle, which is from creation until the end.
+- Container: The container is at the core of the Spring Framework.
+It is the container that creates the objects, binds them, configures them, and is in charge of their complete life cycle, which is from creation until the end.